SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 In this section, we focus on the case with initial quantum parameter :math:`\chi = 0.1`.
 The magnetic field amplitude is :math:`B = 90 m \omega_r / e`.
+Initial electron Lorentz factor is around :math:`\gamma =450 mc`.

+Time evolution of the kinetic energy, the radiated energy and the total energy is shown in Fig. :numref:`synchrotron_scalar`.

 .. _synchrotron_scalar: